clinde04/Gimkit-bot-1/README.md

 # Gimkit-bot
 A simple answer bot with 2 modes: Study mode and Bruteforce mode.
-For Educational Purposes Only
+DISCLAIMER: My Products are for EDUCATIONAL PURPOSE ONLY.
+Don't use them for illegal activities.
+You are the only responssable for your actions!!!